obsidian-tasks-group/obsidian-tasks/contributing/Code/How do I add a new task filter.md

 - Add the new instruction(s) to  'Query parsing' test in  [tests/Query.test.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/tests/Query.test.ts)
   - This verifies that the new filter instruction has been correctly wired in to the Query class.

+- To help ensure consistency each query test that is added or updated should have a similar query added that will work against the SQL query engine.
+A entry should be added to [test/QuerySql.test.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/tests/QuerySql.test.ts), there is no need to make special filter queries as the SQL engine already has that covered generically.

 ## Update doc/

 It can be worth writing the documentation first, to ensure that you can explain the new feature clearly before implementing it.